Bud-Break in Canada Time to Celebrate Photosynthesis

 Research, Teaching, Industry

 Twenty-six years ago, Qubit’s first products were designed to provide affordable photosynthesis measurements in the laboratory and the field.
-Since then, we have continued to develop a broad range of accurate, rugged and cost-effective products to monitor photosynthetic rate in both terrestrial and aquatic environments, as well as providing ancillary equipment for gas monitoring and environmental control.
+Since then, we have continued to develop a broad range of accurate, rugged, and cost-effective products to monitor photosynthetic rates in both terrestrial and aquatic environments, as well as providing ancillary equipment for gas monitoring and environmental control.
 Our PhD-level staff scientists have published extensively in the field and are always available to assist you in selecting the most appropriate technology for your applications.

 Gas Exchange Systems

 It’s your choice.
 Choose Q-Box Qubit’s CO650 Plant CO2 Analysis Package ($12,500 US) if you prefer a modular design in which the CO2 analyzer, water vapour analyzer, pump, and mass flow monitor are configured as a system but can be easily detached for independent use.

 Choose one of Qubit’s integrated packages in which all components are housed in a smaller case for even greater portability.

 The accuracy and dependability are equally excellent.
 Our temperature-controlled leaf chamber with an LED light source regulates leaf temperature from 5C to 45C with rapid switching to selected levels.
 Intuitive software stores raw data and calculated parameter data and has numerous mathematical and statistical functions.